Lawlez/node-radc/README.md

 Proof of Concept for a simple radius client which could be used for pentesting.

-Send packets to a [RADIUS](http://en.wikipedia.org/wiki/RADIUS) server and show reply.
+Send packets to a [RADIUS](http://en.wikipedia.org/wiki/RADIUS) server and parse reply.

 This is a porting of [radclient](http://freeradius.org/radiusd/man/radclient.xhtml) utility to [node.js](http://nodejs.org), built on top of [node-radius](https://github.com/retailnext/node-radius) module.

 ## Examples

-See `/examples` folder.
+See `/src/examples` folder.
 But basically:

 ```js